KenKundert/inform/README.rst

 Introduction
 ------------

-This package defines a collection of 'print' functions that have different roles.
-These functions are referred to as 'informants' and are described below in the Informants section.
+This package defines a collection of *print* functions that have different roles.
+These functions are referred to as *informants* and are described below in the Informants section.
 They include include *log*, *comment*, *codicil*, *narrate*, *display*, *output*, *notify*, *debug*, *warn*, *error*, *fatal* and *panic*.